switcherapi/switcher-management/src/assets/documentation/libjava.md

 </br>

 ##### - Executing
 There are a few different ways to call the API using the java library.
-They were created to add more flexibility in case you want to clean up things a little bit.
 </br>Here are some examples:

 1. **No parameters**

-  Invoking the API can be made obtaining the switcher object and calling *isItOn*.
+  Invoking the API can be done by obtaining the switcher object and calling *isItOn*.
 It can also be forced to call another key any time you want.
   ```java
   Switcher switcher = SwitcherFactory.getSwitcher("FEATURE01");
   switcher.isItOn();